How To Get A Motorcycle License In Michigan?

 • You cannot ride at night

-• You can only have two TIPs within ten years.
+• You may only receive two TIPs within a ten-year period

-• If your second TIP expires or you fail two motorcycle skills tests, you must pass an approved motorcycle rider education to get your endorsement.
+• If your second TIP expires or you fail the motorcycle skills test twice, you must complete an approved motorcycle safety course before qualifying for an endorsement

-• You can only have your TIP after passing a vision test and written knowledge test
+• You must pass a vision test and a written motorcycle knowledge test before a TIP is issued

 Motorcycle Endorsement